 How, then, can parents begin to transfer to their children the desire to seek God fully?
-Every salesman knows that to sell his product, he must first create a desire.
+Salesmen know that, to sell a product, they must first create a desire.
 Parents must somehow help their children desire God's way of life.
 Children must be brought to understand that God's way of life will benefit them-that it brings very real blessings and rewards for them personally.
 People are always motivated by what they want-not by what they should want.

 The world tries to convince children of a huge satanic lie-that God's way of life is a terrible sacrifice, and a "real drag."
-When children understand that God's way of life brings blessings and bene-fits-for themselves, and for their loved ones-they will begin to see through the world's Satanic propaganda, and will grow in their desire to live God's way.
+When children understand that God's way of life brings blessings and benefits-for themselves, and for their loved ones-they will begin to see through the world's Satanic propaganda, and will grow in their desire to live God's way.